AlexanderEllis/a2-clients/README.md

 Client 10: Client that sends HELLO, then closes the connection without sending anything (very rude).
 - This will test the server's ability to handle a client randomly closing.

+Client 11: Client that sends HELLO, then impersonates Client3.
+- This will test impersonation.
+- Run both client2 and client3 before running this one.